Redhill MRT station

 Redhill MRT station is an above-ground Mass Rapid Transit (MRT) station in Singapore on the East–West Line (EWL).
 Operated by SMRT, the station serves nearby landmarks such as the Delta Swimming Complex and Thye Hong Centre.

 First announced in May 1982 as Alexandra, it was renamed to Redhill in June 1983.
 The station commenced operations along with the entire MRT system on 12 March 1988 by Prime Minister Lee Kuan Yew.
 Bicycle facilities for the station were expanded in July 1990.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.
-In March 2017, a linkway was installed between Redhill and the Enabling Village, a community space for the disabled to be integrated into society.
+In March 2017, a linkway was installed between Redhill and the Enabling Village, a community space for disabled people to be integrated into society.

-Like other elevated stations on the Tiong Bahru– Clementi stretch, the station feature grilles and horizontal louvres.
+Like other elevated stations on the Tiong Bahru–Clementi stretch, the station feature grilles and horizontal louvres.
 Despite its name, Redhill features a pink colour scheme.
 Its roof also has clerestory windows.

 History

-Redhill station was first included in the early plans of the MRT system as Alexandra in May 1982.
-Initially meant to be part of Phase II of the system, it was later announced in June 1983 to be part of Phase IA, an extension of Phase I from Tiong Bahru to Clementi stations, of the MRT as Redhill station.
+The Mass Rapid Transit (MRT) system was conceptualised in a 1971 study conducted by the Singapore Government and the United Nations Development Programme.
+The study – which assessed land-use transportation needs – concluded that Singapore would need a rail transit system by 1992.
+Further studies and debates on the feasibility of building a rapid transit system took place from 1972 to 1980, with Alexandra station appearing in initial plans by May 1982.
+Redhill was proposed to be part of the East–West Line, which was to have 22 stations and run from Jurong West to Bedok.
+On 30 May 1982, communications minister Ong Teng Cheong confirmed that the government approved construction of the MRT; Alexandra, along with other stations between Tiong Bahru and Clementi, were initially planned to be part of Phase II of the system.
+To increase the catchment of commuters, the provisional MRT authority moved that portion to be part of Phase IA, an extension of Phase I of the MRT, in June 1983.
+(Note: The EWL was initially planned to run between and stations as part of Phase I of the MRT.
+Following the inclusion of Phase IA, Phase I of the EWL was planned to run from City Hall to Clementi stations.)
+Around this time, Alexandra station was renamed to Redhill station.

-By October 1983, eleven local companies, nine of which are joint ventures with foreign businesses, were chosen in the pre-qualification stage for the design work of the Tiong Bahru-Clementi Stretch out of 38 applications.
-In January 1984, it was announced that a five member team consisting of Mott, Hay and Anderson, Sir William Halcrow and Partners, BSK-BS Konsult, DP Architects, and the Public Works Department (PWD), won a contract for architectural and engineering consultancy as well as the design of said stretch.
+By September 1983, the Mass Rapid Transit Corporation (MRTC) was calling for the prequalification of consultants to design the civil and architectural works of Phase IA elevated stations – a month later, eleven local companies, nine of which were joint ventures between local companies and foreign businesses, were shortlisted for pre-qualification out of 38 applications.
+Ultimately, in January 1984, the MRTC appointed a five-member joint venture consisting of Mott, Hay and Anderson, Sir William Halcrow and Partners, BSK-BS Konsult, DP Architects, and the Public Works Department (PWD), to be the architectural and engineering consultants for Phase IA in a contract.